garystafford/spring-cloud-demo/README.md

 Project repository for blog post: [Diving Deeper into ‘Getting Started with Spring Cloud’](http://wp.me/p1RD28-1N1)

-Getting Started with Spring Cloud, by Josh Long and Dr. Dave Syer, provides an excellent end-to-end technical overview of the latest Spring and Netflix technologies, available on YouTube, was given at SpringOne2GX 2015.
-The post, examines the technologies, components, code, and configuration presented in Getting Started with Spring Cloud.
+Getting Started with Spring Cloud, by Josh Long and Dr. Dave Syer, provides an excellent end-to-end technical overview of the latest Spring and Netflix technologies.
+The presentation, available on YouTube, was given at SpringOne2GX 2015.

+The accompanying post examines the technologies, components, code, and configuration presented in Getting Started with Spring Cloud.
 The goal of the post is to provide a greater understanding of the Spring Cloud and Spring Cloud Netflix technologies.

 ![Overall System Diagram](https://programmaticponderings.files.wordpress.com/2016/01/overall-system-diagram.png "Overall System Diagram")